What is My Brother’s Keeper? (MBK)

 Private Sector Action

-- Opportunity Finance Network has invested more than $470 million in financing for deals impacting youth of color.
+Opportunity Finance Network has invested more than $470 million in financing for deals impacting the youth of color.

 MBK continues to inspire a movement of citizens, community leaders, policy makers, corporate executives, and elected officials who are acting with intention to ensure that all youth know they matter and have every opportunity to achieve their dreams.
 This report and announcements are a testament to the progress and achievements that have resulted from the President’s leadership in creating MBK.
 The Task Force and leaders across the country remain hard at work to drive progress and ambition on behalf of our youth during the third year of this collective effort.